 We will show you how you can run the Projector with speakers wirelessly.
 But before connecting you must have to look if your wireless speakers are functioning properly.
 If yes, then you should

 Check if the projector has wireless connectivity:

-The first and most important step in the process is that your projector should be a smart projector equipped with Bluetooth capability.
+The first and most important step in the process of knowing How to get sound from the projector to speakers is that your projector should be a smart projector equipped with Bluetooth capability.
 This will allow you to transmit sound into the speakers wirelessly.

 Otherwise, you may need a wireless Bluetooth transmitter that allows you to receive the Bluetooth connection of your speakers.
 In this way, you can send the audio from the none-Bluetooth projector to the Bluetooth speaker.

 Turn on Bluetooth on Both devices.
 You have to make sure that no other Bluetooth devices should be present near otherwise, it will be difficult to connect speakers to the projector.
 Go to the settings of your projector to turn its Bluetooth on (if it has Bluetooth capability).
 The projector will automatically detect the speakers and would get paired up.
 The speaker’s Bluetooth should be turned on before the process.